-CB: I take my role as Global Ambassador for the protection of mothers and children very seriously, but at the same time I am still only a beginner.
-I hope I can help the

-Global Fund to obtain additional funding, and to increase its visibility.
+CB: I take my role as ambassador for the Global Fund against AIDS very seriously, but at the same time I am still only a beginner.
+I hope I can help the Global Fund to obtain additional funding, and to increase its visibility.
 My main objectives are: to increase public awareness; to help those who most need help, those who have nothing; and to promote the work of the Global Fund and help it maintain its funding.
 The economic crisis is no excuse for countries to withdraw their support.
 The fight for health is an investment for the good of a healthy equilibrium between the north and the south.